vcmi/vcmi/docs/players/Manual.md

 ## High resolutions

 VCMI supports resolutions higher than original 800x600.
-Namely these
-are:

--   1024x600

--   1024x768

--   1280x960

--   1280x1024

--   1366x768

--   1440x900

--   1600x1050

--   1600x1200

--   1920x1080

-Switching resolution may not only change visible area of map, but also alters some interface features such as [Stack Queue.](#Stack_Queue)\
+Switching resolution may not only change visible area of map, but also alters some interface features such as [Stack Queue.](#Stack_Queue)
 To change resolution or full screen mode use System Options menu when in game.
-Changes in resolution will take place when you restart VCMI.\
-Fullscreen mode can be toggled anytime using F4 hotkey. []{#Mods label="Mods"}
+Fullscreen mode can be toggled anytime using F4 hotkey.

-## Game modification
+## Stack Experience

-Since 0.9, there is a possibility to edit gameplay settings with config file.
-You may turn some options on/off or adjust certain values in `config/defaultMods.json` file.
-This file is read at game launch and the settings are stored in savegame file, so editing config won't break existing games.\
-Files placed in `Mods` subfolders will override all default files and settings. []{#Stack_Experience label="Stack_Experience"}

-## New creature info window

 In 0.85, new stack experience interface has been merged with regular creature window.
 Among old functionalities, it includes new useful info:

 - Click experience icon to see detailed info about creature rank and experience needed for next level.
 This window works only if stack experience module is enabled (true by default).
 - Stack Artifact.
 As yet creature artifacts are not handled, so this place is unused.
 You can choose enabled artifact with arrow buttons.
 There is also additional button below to pass currently selected artifact back to hero.
 - Abilities description contain information about actual values and types of bonuses received by creature - be it default ability, stack experience, artifact or other effect.
 These descriptions use custom text files which have not been translated.

-By default new window is used.
-In order to switch back to original creature window, use system setting dialog or type `switchCreWin` in console\
-[]{#Commanders label="Commanders"}

 ## Commanders

 VCMI offers native support for Commanders.
-By default, they resemble original WoG behaviour with basic \"Commanders: script enabled.
+By default, they resemble original WoG behaviour with basic "Commanders" script enabled.
-[]{#Stack_Artifacts label="Stack_Artifacts"}

-## Stack artifacts

-The possibility to equip creatures with artifacts has been extended - now a number of artifacts can be potentially equipped.
-By default, there artifacts are not possible to use by hero itself.
-Drag them from backpack onto Stack portrait to equip.\
-Current list of Stack Artifacts available for testing:

--   Warlord's banner

--   Magic Wand

--   Gold Tower Arrow

--   Monster's Power

-[]{#Stack_Queue label="Stack_Queue"}

 ## Stack Queue

 Stack queue is a feature coming straight from HoMM5, which allows you to see order of stacks on the battlefield, sorted from left to right.
-To toggle in on/off, press 'Q' during the battle.\
+To toggle in on/off, press 'Q' during the battle.
 There is smaller and bigger version of it, the second one is available only in higher resolutions.

 ## Pathfinder

 VCMI introduces improved pathfinder, which may find the way on adventure map using ships and subterranean gates.
 Simply click your destination on another island or level and the proposed path will be displayed.
-[]{#Quest_Log label="Quest_Log"}

 ## Quest log

 In 0.9 new quest log was introduced.
 It can display info about Seer Hut or Quest Guard mission, but also handle Borderguard and Border Gate missions.
 When you choose a quest from the list on the left, it's description is shown.
 Additionally, on inner minimap you can see small icons indicating locations of quest object.
 Clicking these objects immediately centers adventure map on desired location.

 ## Attack range

 In combat, some creatures, such as Dragon or Cerberi, may attack enemies on multiple hexes.
-All such attacked stacks will be highlighted if the attack cursor is hovered over correct destination tile.\
+All such attacked stacks will be highlighted if the attack cursor is hovered over correct destination tile.
 Whenever battle stack is hovered, its movement range is highlighted in darker shade.
 This can help when you try to avoid attacks of melee units.